FAFO NVIDIA Inception Program member badge FAFO™ is a member of the NVIDIA Inception Program.

 Engineering evidence

-Every capability on this site is backed by an artifact.
-Not benchmarks.
-Not marketing.
-Real numbers from real work orders, with reproducible commands.
+Every capability on this site is backed by an artifact: real numbers from real work orders, with reproducible commands.

 • Fleet Retrieval